 |Snorkeling Tour Operator||(268) 562-7297||Downtown St. John's|

-For more information concerning snorkeling, including tips and suggestions for both "old pros" and beginners, read this extensive guide to snorkeling in the Caribbean.
+To learn more about snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out this extensive discussion of snorkeling in the Caribbean.

 When it comes to snorkeling in Antigua, the options are plentiful.
 Bring your own equipment or rent it, hire a tour guide or go it alone, stick close to shore or head out to the reef.
 Pick what works for you and go for it, just make you plan to do some snorkeling during your trip.